Patterns of research and scientific growth on complex regional pain syndrome: bibliometric analysis of global scope

 How to Cite

 Moscoso-Organista, J. L., Zárate-Saavedra , M. Ángel, Prieto-Gutiérrez , V., Carreño-Barrera , V. D., Gómez-Jiménez , N. A., Palacios-Izquierdo , V., … Michael.
 (2024).
 Patterns of research and scientific growth on complex regional pain syndrome: bibliometric analysis of global scope: Patrones de investigación y crecimiento científico sobre el síndrome doloroso regional complejo: Análisis bibliométrico de alcance global.
 Peruvian Journal of Health Care and Global Health, 8(1).
-Retrieved from http://revista.uch.edu.pe/index.php/hgh/article/view/282
+Retrieved from https://revista.uch.edu.pe/index.php/hgh/article/view/282

 Issue